mathroule/danger-pmd/README.md

 `skip_gradle_task` - Skip Gradle task.
 If you skip Gradle task, for example project does not manage Gradle.

-`root_path` - Location of the project root
-If your project root is different from git's top-level path.
+Defaults to `false`.

+`root_path` - An absolute path to a root.
+To comment errors to VCS, this needs to know relative path of files from the root.
 Defaults to result of "git rev-parse --show-toplevel".

-`report_file` - Location of report file
+`report_file` - Location of report file.
 If your pmd task outputs to a different location, you can specify it here.
 Defaults to "app/build/reports/pmd/pmd.xml".

-`report_files` - Location of report files
+`report_files` - Location of report files.
 If your pmd task outputs to a different location, you can specify it here.
-Defaults to ["app/build/reports/pmd/pmd.xml]".
+Defaults to ["app/build/reports/pmd/pmd.xml"].

 #### Methods

-`report` - Calls PMD task of your Gradle project, send comment and return PMD issues.
+`report` - Calls PMD task of your Gradle project.
 It fails if `gradlew` cannot be found inside current directory.
-It fails if `report_file` or `report_files` cannot be found inside current directory.
+It fails if `report_file` cannot be found inside current directory.
+It fails if `report_files` is empty.

 `gradle_task` - A getter for `gradle_task`, returning Gradle task report.